 Your phone number

-The municipal properties where you will hunt
+The municipal properties where you will hunt (photos below)

 If approved, you will receive a letter, attached to an email response, stating your permission to hunt on the specified properties.
 You must have this permission letter on your person EVERY TIME YOU HUNT.